Unlock PRO – Level Up Your Insights!

 Streamer marathons have become a common practice in the industry, embraced by streamers of all sizes.
 In terms of audience numbers, few can match Rangesh “N3on” Mutama, but when it comes to marathon duration, Kick’s record-holder is a largely unknown creator named PAAStreaming.

 Kick has already seen its share of iconic moments in its short history, whether it’s the appearances of Donald Trump and famous rappers on Adin Ross’s streams or the hilarious mishaps during streams by Ice Poseidon and xQc.
-However, the most viral moment came from what seemed like an ordinary stream by Steven "Destiny" Bonnell.
+There's also the viral moment from what seemed like an ordinary stream by Steven "Destiny" Bonnell.

 Kick: Major Livestreaming Records & Milestones